yaal-coop/canaille/doc/tutorial/provisioning.rst

 Configuration
 =============

-To allow clients to access the SCIM API, the client must have the ``client_credentials`` grant type configured.
+To allow clients to access the SCIM API, the client must have the :ref:`client_credentials <grant_types>` grant type configured.
 This allows clients to ask an authentication token on their own behalf and use this token to perform queries.
 Currently, user tokens are not supported.